dupgit/sauvegarde/README.md

   needed.
 * I do not feel confortable with msgpack library.
 I miss documentation.
 I switched to jansson that is better documented and fills my needs.
+* 0MQ is overkill for my needs.
+I switched to libcurl and libmicrohttpd.

 ## Usefull links